Tomiimartin/Tomiimartin/README.md

 <h1 align="center">Hi 👋, I'm Tomas Martin</h1>
-<h3 align="center">I'm a Web developer student👨‍💻 from Argentina🏆, I'm passionate about technology💻, gym💪 and soccer⚽.</h3>
+<h3>I'm a Web developer student👨‍💻 from Argentina🏆, I'm passionate about technology💻, gym💪 and soccer⚽.</h3>

+## 🚀 About Me

+- ⚡ Fun fact... **I discovered programming when one day I saw in a reel📱 that I could create a web letter💌 to give to my girlfriend.
+Since I created it, I haven't stopped studying...**
+I love the path I'm traveling to become a web developer, little by little I will show my progress in my repos and linkedIn

 - 🔭 I’m currently working on [Project "Parroquia la Merced"](https://github.com/Tomas-Martin-dev/Project-Parroquia-La-Merced-)

 - 📫 How to reach me **martintomas898@gmail.com**

-- ⚡ Fun fact... **I discovered programming when one day I saw in a reel📱 that I could create a web letter💌 to give to my girlfriend.
-Since I created it, I haven't stopped studying...**

 <h3 align="left">Connect with me:</h3>
 <p align="left">